dojyorin/deno_simple_ipc/README.md

 However UnixSocket is often faster in terms of performance.

 ## Unix Socket
-Unix method on the other hand, are a bit special, and cannot be used unless Deno's `--unstable` flag is enabled.
+Unix methods, can be used by enable Deno's `--unstable` flag.

-I hope it will be "stable".

 Also the platform is only availables with Linux and Mac, not Windows.